Treaty: Role of the United Nations

 The United Nations has extensive power to convene states to enact large-scale multilateral treaties and has experience doing so.
-Also, under the United Nations Charter, which is itself a treaty, treaties must be registered with the UN to be invoked before it, or enforced in its judiciary organ, the International Court of Justice.
+Under the United Nations Charter, which is itself a treaty, treaties must be registered with the UN to be invoked before it, or enforced in its judiciary organ, the International Court of Justice.
 This was done to prevent the practice of secret treaties, which proliferated in the 19th and 20th centuries and often precipitated or exacerbated conflict.
 Article 103 of the Charter also states that its members' obligations under the Charter outweigh any competing obligations under other treaties.

 After their adoption, treaties, as well as their amendments, must follow the official legal procedures of the United Nations, as applied by the Office of Legal Affairs, including signature, ratification and entry into force.

 In function and effectiveness, the UN has been compared to the United States federal government under the Articles of Confederation.